 An undergraduate at the University of Sydney, Andrew read Chemistry and Pure Mathematics for his first degree.
 He holds two PhDs: one in Inorganic Chemistry (with Cameron Kepert, Sydney) and the other in Mineral Physics (with Martin Dove, then at Cambridge).
 Whilst a graduate student at Cambridge, Andrew was elected to a Junior Research Fellowship in Materials Science at Trinity College.

 Andrew has held an EPSRC Career Acceleration Fellowship (2008-13) and both Starting (2011-6) and Advanced (2018-) Grants of the European Research Council.
-He is the recipient of a number of awards and distinctions including the New York Academy of Sciences ‘Future Leader’ Award (2013), and the Corday-Morgan (2017), Marlow (2013), and Harrison-Meldola (2010) Medals of the Royal Society of Chemistry.
+He is the recipient of a number of awards and distinctions including the Corday-Morgan (2017), Marlow (2013), and Harrison-Meldola (2010) Medals of the Royal Society of Chemistry, and a New York Academy of Sciences ‘Future Leader’ Award (2013).
 In 2018 he was named the inaugural UK Blavatnik Laureate in Chemistry.